mich598/Tyche-Green/README.md

 | BH1745 | Light Sensor.
 Read as hex value. |
 | CCS811 | CO2 Gas Sensor.
 Read as hex value. |

+A Zephyr Command Line Interface is implemented to signal the system when a new round is dealt or cards are reshuffled.
+<tyche n> signals the new round has started.
+This resets the current round scores and recommended move.
+<tyche r> signals cards have been reshuffled.
+This resets the card count as well current round scores and recommended move.

 ## Wireless Network Communications
 ![image](https://github.com/user-attachments/assets/e3b56851-1da6-4d8c-a2c2-5fe8069a6313)